We may earn money from the products/companies mentioned in this post. As an Amazon Associate I earn from qualifying purchases.

 Cut out a circle of parchment paper that fits evenly into the bottom of your cake pan, and spray the sides of the pan well with coconut oil spray.

-Then simply pour the cake batter into two 8 inch round cake pans, and bake!
+Then simply pour the sugar free carrot cake batter into two 8 inch round cake pans, and bake!

 See how simple that is?!